-Many small businesses will only have a limited number of brand assets while larger companies may have an in-house graphic artist that distributes materials on a scheduled basis.
+Many small businesses will only have a limited number of brand assets, while larger companies may have an in-house graphic artist that distributes materials on a scheduled basis.

 For smaller businesses, we recommend using a mix of their brand assets with high-quality stock images that you use with permission or through a paid account.
-(If you have a paid stock image account, don’t forget to add this into your overall cost!)
+(If you have a paid stock image account, don’t forget to add this to your overall cost!)

 How much does your client expect you to interact with followers on their Facebook page, Twitter account, or other social media channels?

 Typically, it’s best when the client does their own outbound engagement.
-But, if you’d like to help your clients out with reputation management, you can offer to monitor their inboxes and social media pages, and then relay any important questions or complaints.
+But, if you’d like to help your clients out with reputation management, you can offer to monitor their inboxes and social media pages and then relay any important questions or complaints.